18 January 2022

 How Does Removable Wallpaper Work?

-Our non-woven wallpaper is made with a combination of renewable FSC wood pulp mixed with polyester fibres.
+Removable non-woven wallpaper is made with a combination of renewable FSC wood pulp mixed with polyester fibres, and has a coating of UV gel ink.
 This combo creates a durable, heavy duty wallpaper that is tear-resistant.
-When you’re ready for a new design, you can pull the wallpaper panels off in one piece.
+When you’re ready for a new design, you can pull the wallpaper panels off in one piece (and even reuse it!).
 It won’t stretch like some vinyl peel and stick wallpaper.

 Does Removable Wallpaper Damage Paint or Walls?

-Our removable wall murals won’t damage your paint, walls or sheetrock if they’re installed over a properly prepared surface like:
+Removable wall murals won’t damage your paint, walls or sheetrock if they’re installed over a properly prepared surface.
+Prep work and paint cure times are the most important steps to avoid damage.

-• Latex paint that has dried/cured for at least 30 days
+• Latex paint (eggshell, satin or semi-gloss finish) that has dried/cured for at least 21 days.

-• Oil based primer that has dried/cured for at least 3 days
+• Oil or alkyd based primers (avoid odourless) that has dried/cured for at least 3 days.

-• Zinsser BIN Laquer Sealer that has dried for at least 1 hour
+• Zinsser BIN Lacquer Sealer that has dried for at least 1 hour.

-If you’re wondering, “why does wallpaper damage walls?” it’s because the wall wasn’t prepped properly.
+If you’re wondering, “why does wallpaper damage walls?” it’s because the wall wasn’t prepped properly (as shown in the photo above).
 Just like peel and stick wallpaper, if non-woven wallpaper is installed before paint is fully cured, the adhesive can fuse with the uncured paint.
 If this happens, removing your wallpaper later may remove the top layer of the paint and wall.
+Additionally, using the incorrect type of paint (latex primer or builder’s matte) underneath your wallpaper may result in damage later.

 How Long Does Removable Wallpaper Last?